kwhite2/git/lessons.md

 **Markdown** is the language used to format the plain text files in your Git-enabled repository.
 GitHub reads this language so that the markups made to the file are rendered when you view your file on the platform (i.e. #headers appears as headers, links are inserted).

 ## Evaluation

-Which best describes Version Control:
+Which of the following best describes Version Control:
 - a software installed on my local machine
 - a language for formatting plain text files
 - the practice of tracking and organizing the state of a file over time, as it changes*